 The bill amends the Michigan election law by updating sections 194, 195, and 198, and introduces a new section 5.
 It defines "county executive" as the elected county executive in counties organized under specific state laws.
-The amendments clarify the procedures for candidates withdrawing from elections, particularly for the offices of county executive and county commissioner.
-Candidates are required to provide written notice of withdrawal to the county clerk by a specified deadline, with allowances for weekends and holidays.
+The bill modifies the withdrawal process for candidates, stating that candidates for county executive or county commissioner cannot withdraw their candidacy unless they provide written notice to the county clerk by a specified deadline.
+Additionally, it clarifies that if a candidate dies after qualifying, a replacement candidate can be selected by the county executive committee of the political party, and the name of the replacement must be printed on the ballots.

 House Introduced Bill: 168.194